Family Express: Controversies

 From 2006 to 2018, Family Express was involved in a trademark dispute with Square Donuts of Terre Haute over Family Express's use of the phrase "square donuts" to describe its square donuts.
 Square Donuts sent a cease and desist letter to Family Express in 2006, which Family Express opposed on the ground that referring to a square donut as a "square donut" is purely descriptive.
 Square Donuts obtained state and federal trademark protection in 2012 and 2013, and the United States Patent and Trademark Office subsequently rejected Family Express's own trademark application due to likelihood of confusion with the Square Donuts mark.

 In 2016, Family Express brought a declaratory judgment action in federal court to have the Square Donuts trademark invalidated on grounds of descriptiveness.
 In 2018, Family Express added a new argument, that Square Donuts had abandoned its mark by allowing third parties to use it.
 Later in 2018, the parties reached a settlement.

 In 2019, after revelations of severe animal abuse at a confined animal feeding operation operated by Fair Oaks Farms, Family Express discontinued all Fairlife products, replacing them with Organic Valley.
 Family Express, which was joined by other companies including Jewel-Osco in withdrawing Fairlife products, issued a statement describing the abuse as "chilling".

 Recognition

 In 2015, the company received the Convenience Store Decisions "Chain of the Year" award, described as "one of the most prestigious convenience retail awards in the United States."
 The award was presented by the CEO of RaceTrac Petroleum, who praised the company's "outstanding operations" and "ongoing commitment to convenience retail".

 In 2019, Delish named Family Express the best local convenience store in Indiana.

 In 2019, the National Advisory Group trade association gave Family Express CEO Gus Olympidis its NAG Lifetime Award for Convenience Retailing.
 The association cited his "indelible mark on the convenience retailing industry".

 As of 2019, trade publication CSP Magazine ranked Family Express 91st in its "Top 202" convenience store listing, up from 99th place the previous year.

+The company was named as a 2026 USA Today Top Workplace for its culture and low turnover rate with employees.